nf-core/funcscan/docs/usage.md

   The contents of the directory should have files such as `<dbname>.version` and `<dbname>.taxonomy` in the top level.

 - An MMseqs2 ready database.
 These databases were compiled by the developers of MMseqs2 and can be called using their labels.
 All available options can be found [here](https://github.com/soedinglab/MMseqs2/wiki#downloading-databases).
 Only use those databases that have taxonomy files available (i.e. Taxonomy column shows "yes").
-By default MMseqs2 in the pipeline uses '[Kalamari](https://github.com/lskatz/Kalamari)', and runs an aminoacid-based alignment.
+By default MMseqs2 in the pipeline uses '[Kalamari](https://github.com/lskatz/Kalamari)', and runs an amino acid-based alignment.
 However, if the user requires a more comprehensive taxonomic classification, we recommend the use of [GTDB](https://gtdb.ecogenomic.org/), but for that please remember to increase the memory, CPU threads and time required for the process `MMSEQS_TAXONOMY`.

   ```bash
   --taxa_classification_mmseqs_db_id 'Kalamari'